Image Courtesy of Lulzbot

 Warping occurs on prints because plastic, especially ABS, shrinks as it cools.
 For more details, check out this page from Simplify 3D.
 This is especially noticeable for larger prints.
-The Taz 6 guide recommends that "turning on Brim in Cura will help increase the surface area of the print, improving part adhesion."
+The TAZ Workhorse guide recommends that "turning on Brim in Cura will help increase the surface area of the print, improving part adhesion."

 Print coming off bed during printing:

 A similar issue is prints coming unstuck from the PEI surface completely during printing as seen in the photo below.

 This is more common when trying to print multiple pieces or tall, narrow objects.
 Like warping, maintaining the PEI surface and using a brim or raft during printing may help prevent this from occurring.

 For more information, read this tutorial from LulzBot on how to maximize bed adhesion.

 Probably the most common cause of a bad-looking print (layer shifting, delamination, etc.) is that filament has gotten tangled.

 When you're putting filament away, make sure to wrap it snugly and lock it into place with the holes on the outside of the spool.

 Visit this post from Matter Hackers to learn more about how tangles are formed.
 Please notify staff for assistance if filament is tangled.